MohamedBsh/creche-api/README.md

   Write unit tests for all API endpoints and database operations to ensure code reliability and facilitate future changes.

 - [ ] **Frontend Integration**
-  Develop a frontend application that interacts with the API to provide a user-friendly interface for managing crèches, children, caregivers, and enrollments.
+  Develop a frontend application that interacts with the API to provide a user-friendly interface for managing crèches, children, caregivers, enrollments and parents.
+  Deploy my docker image to a cloud service provider.

-- [ ] **Containerization**
+- [X] **Containerization**
   Containerizing the application using Docker for easier deployment and scalability.